Sorry, you need to enable JavaScript to visit this website.

 Scope and contents

-While being varied in content, laws bearing on youth and implemented by the ministries concerned focus on protection, social and professional inclusion, and training.
+While being varied in content, laws bearing on youth and implemented by the concerned ministries focus on protection, social and professional inclusion, and training.
+The relevant ministries are presented according to the competence areas of different ministries below.

 Youth laws